kharindra/AI_Detector/README.md

 ---
 **Here, we have divided the modeling part into two sections.**

-- Model with Countvectorizer.
+      o Model with Countvectorizer
-- Model with TfidfVectorizer
+      o Model with TfidfVectorizer

 Below is the list of classification models used